TheNetworkGuy/netbox-zabbix-sync/README.md

 The format can be set with the `hostgroup_format` variable.

+Any nested parent hostgroups will also be created automatically.

 Make sure that the Zabbix user has proper permissions to create hosts.
 The hostgroups are in a nested format.
 This means that proper permissions only need to be applied to the site name hostgroup and cascaded to any child hostgroups.